The Fipple Flutist

-My musical career has already taken me on a number of incredible journeys.
-Now, I am ready for the next step, which I call “The Fipple Flutist”.
-As “The Fipple Flutist” I share my love for the fipple flute via social media.
 In musicology, the word “fipple” signifies a constricted mouthpiece common to many end-blown flutes, such as the tin whistle and the recorder.
 These instruments are known as fipple flutes – which thus makes me a fipple flute player aka “Fipple Flutist”.
+Over the course of the last years, I made many recordings for social media and I am currently selecting the most interesting ones for a solo album (mockup above).

 Inspired by fellow musicians like Sarah, Iryna and Stephanie, with this project, “The Fipple Flutist”, I hope to share my love for fipple flutes via social media, ignited by a wish to inspire others to take up this accessible instrument.